microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/Operation/NullOperation.md

 ---
 # Operation.NullOperation field

-A special null operation that can be used to clear the current operation.
+A special null operation that can be used to stop the CurrentOperation from being passed along in a CreateActor or SendEvent call.

 ```csharp
 public static Operation NullOperation;